Aboriginal Education Services Fixed Term and Relief Employment Register

 Aboriginal Sharer of Knowledge

-• Current Tasmanian Registration to Work with Vulnerable People (Registration Status – Employment)
+• Current Tasmanian Registration to Work with Vulnerable People (RWVP) with a registration Status – Employment

 How to apply